 Inclusive Future Planning series

-When trying to develop organizational strategies that project multiple years into the future, we often consider things like how technological changes may impact our work, or how government policy could affect our industries, or how societal trends could sway our priorities.
+When trying to develop organisational strategies that project multiple years into the future, we often consider things like how technological changes may impact our work, or how government policy could affect our industries, or how societal trends could sway our priorities.
 However, while these “Horizon Scanning” exercises (as they are often called) can be extremely useful, they often are not viewed with an inclusion lens.

-Our Inclusive Future Planning series is a set of three 90-minute workshops with 2 separate groups (group 1, group 2, and group 1&2 combined) to put that inclusion lens on the way we view the future and how future trends may affect our organizational work and strategy.
+Our Inclusive Future Planning series is a set of three 90-minute workshops with 2 separate groups (group 1, group 2, and group 1&2 combined) to put that inclusion lens on the way we view the future and how future trends may affect our organisational work and strategy.
 The first two workshops help define differences in approaches to the future that exist within the organisation, as well as differences in priorities.
 The final workshop allows for a broader conversation reflecting those differences, and helps to facilitate a dialectic that synthesizes the best of different approaches proposed.
 Most importantly, this series helps organisations see the future of their work through a new lens, identifying issues they may not have realised existed and providing a way forward for a broader swathe of people.

 After hearing from many of you about what support you need, we have focused on developing these products as we feel they are both important and practically helpful for embedding D&I even more throughout your organisation.
 If you are interested in any of these products, please reach out to hear more.